RagibHasin/Zeptobyte/README.md

-Attobyte Libraries for .NET
+Zeptobyte Libraries for .NET
 ===========================
-**Attobyte Libraries for .NET** is a set of useful libraries for .NET Framework.
+**Zeptobyte Libraries for .NET** is a set of useful libraries for .NET Framework.
 These libraries include:

- - Attobyte.Net
+ - Zeptobyte.Net

 only at this moment. :P